lucasdbrown/cyber_blog/blog/content/_index.md

 ## About Me

-I'm passionate about understanding the ever-evolving landscape of cyber threats and developing effective defense strategies.
-My areas of expertise include:
+I'm passionate about understanding the ever-evolving landscape of cyber threats, from headline-grabbing campaigns to the subtle tradecraft of advanced threat actors.
+I enjoy digging into malware samples, dissecting the techniques behind APT operations, and exploring what they reveal about the broader threat landscape.

-- **Malware Analysis**: Reverse engineering malicious software to understand attack vectors and develop countermeasures
-- **APT Campaigns**: Studying Advanced Persistent Threat groups and their sophisticated attack methodologies
-- **OT Security**: Protecting Operational Technology and Industrial Control Systems from cyber threats
-- **Threat Intelligence**: Analyzing threat actors and their tactics, techniques, and procedures (TTPs)
+A big part of my focus is OT security—how we defend critical infrastructure like power grids, water plants, and manufacturing systems.
+I’ve built simulations and digital twins to model these environments, giving me hands-on ways to study protocols, industrial control systems (ICS), and the kinds of attacks that have shaped industrial security and cybersecurity in general.

-Through this blog, I share my research, analysis, and insights into the cybersecurity world.
+Through this blog, I share my research, analysis, and interests in the cybersecurity world.
 Whether it's breaking down a new malware sample, analyzing an APT campaign, or exploring OT security challenges, I aim to contribute to the cybersecurity community and help others learn about these critical topics.

 ## Connect With Me